webix-hub/docs/data/datatable/formatting.md

 - *decimalDelimiter* - a mark that will be used as the decimal delimiter;
 - *decimalSize* - the number of digits after the decimal mark.

-There are two default presets - numberFormat and priceFormat which provides number and price formatting according to the current locale
+There are two default presets - **numberFormat** and **priceFormat** which provide number and price formatting according to the current locale:

 ~~~js
 grid = new webix.ui({
 	view:"datatable",